ofiwg/libfabric/man/fi_collective.3.md

 barrier does not complete locally until all peers have invoked the barrier call.
 This signifies to the local application that work by peers that completed prior to them calling barrier has finished.

+## Barrier (fi_barrier2)

+The fi_barrier2 operations is the same as fi_barrier, but with an extra parameter to pass in operation flags.

 ## Broadcast (fi_broadcast)